vtex/faststore/packages/gatsby-plugin-cms/README.md

 Below you can find the doc and how these integrations work for each module.

 #### Catalog
 Sourcing Brands/Categories can be achieved by using `@vtex/gatsby-source-vtex` plugin.
-This plugin sources a `StoreColletion` node into the Gatsby's data layer containing basic info about a category and brand.
-Although being handy for creating pages using the [File System Route API](https://www.gatsbyjs.com/docs/reference/routing/file-system-route-api/), `StoreCollection` does not have enought data to create a rich PLP, with banners and much more.
+This plugin sources a `StoreCollection` node into the Gatsby's data layer containing basic info about a category and brand.
+Although being handy for creating pages using the [File System Route API](https://www.gatsbyjs.com/docs/reference/routing/file-system-route-api/), `StoreCollection` does not have enough data to create a rich PLP, with banners and much more.
 For this, you need to extend `StoreCollection` with more data.
-To help you extend `StoreCollection` for your business users, we created a native type called `PLP`.
+To help you extend `StoreCollection` for your business users, we created a native type called `PLP` for Product Details Page.

-Whenever the CMS finds a node with the `PLP` signature, it will create a customization on the corresponding `StoreCollection` node adding this `PLP` as a foring key on the `StoreCollection` node.
+Whenever the CMS finds a node with the `PLP` signature, it will create a customization on the corresponding `StoreCollection` node adding this `PLP` as a foreign key on the `StoreCollection` node.
 This way, you can easily fetch all sections of the `PLP` when rendering the `StoreCollection` page, thus allowing you to add any information you want to the `PLP`.

 To use it, just add this to your cms config:
 ```js